indigotech/taq-github-bot/src/data/local/github/tracks/track-2/steps/step-4.md

 # Step 4 - Update README.md

 Do you remember we created the README.md of this project before?
-Now that you have a project created on your technology stack, you can update it with some information.
+Now that you have a project created on your technology stack, it's time to update it with some piece of information.

-We are considering this is a new task, so it's better not to do it on the same branch of the previous one (`feature/setup`), because that branch has a pull request being reviewed.
+Since the `feature/setup` is (probably) still being reviewed, we need to create a new branch for this current step's task.
+Let's call this new branch `docs/update-readme`.
+Here's what you'll need to do:

 - Go to develop branch: `git checkout develop`
 - Open a new branch called `docs/update-readme`
-- Update the `Environment and tools` section with some info about the developer machine environment, like node version for React, android studio version for Android, xcode version for iOS, and other relevant info for a developer to be able to run your project
+- Update the `Environment and tools` section with some data about... well... your machine environment and the tools you're using.
+Things like the Node version you're using, the Android Studio version, the language you're developing with and any other relevant data for a developer to getting started in your project.
-- Update the `Steps to run and debug` section with information on how to run your project (what commands should the developer use?)
+- The `Steps to run and debug` section is usually filled with information about how to run your project, such as what commands should the developer use or which configurations should he/she turn on/off before executing your project.

-- Open other pull request with these changes on README.md
+After that, open a pull request with these README.md changes.

-This is good practice on projects to help other developers contribute with it.